yegor256/blog/static/books.md

 {% badge /images/books/elegant-objects/cover.png 125 /elegant-objects.html %}
 The **3rd Volume** of [Elegant Objects](/elegant-objects.html)
 will contain practical object-oriented design patterns, just like those GoF book suggested.
-The book will not critize bad practices, like previous two volumes did, but will suggest what to do instead.
+The book will not criticize bad practices, like previous two volumes did, but will suggest what to do instead.
 <br/>
 To be published: end of 2018.